 Why it happens: People conflate kindness with niceness.
 They fear damaging confidence, so they withhold the very information that would help.

-Resolving Conflict builds the muscle to deliver honest, respectful feedback.
+Practising this live with professional actors in Resolving Conflict builds the muscle to deliver honest, respectful feedback.

 What you see: A simple stock issue in retail spirals into a 20-message thread looping in three extra managers.
 An office project dispute moves to Slack, then Teams, then email, growing sharper at each hop.
 Contact-centre shift swaps generate passive-aggressive notes instead of quick conversations.